 4) Travelling expenses are debited to which GL account?

 There are no rules for the Naming of an Account.
 The GL Description shall depict the nature of the Account.
 For example, if the GL relates to telephone expenses, it shall not fall into conveyance expenses.
-Therefore, the travelling expenses GL is used as a debit to record the travel expenses in general.
+Therefore, the traveling expenses GL is used as a debit to record the travel expenses in general.

 Conclusion:

 Debit the Travelling expense and Credit the Bank Account to record the Journal Entry.
 If the transaction happens on a credit basis, two entries are recorded.
-The first one is to debit the travelling expense, and the Credit is to the Liability Account.
+The first one is to debit the traveling expense, and the Credit is to the Liability Account.
 The second entry is to debit the Liability account and Credit the bank account.
 The net effect is knocking off the Liability Credit in the first entry and the Liability debit in the second.
 So, technically the journal entry is the same as the first scenario.
-It’s just deferment of recording the complete transaction effect.
+It’s just a deferment of recording the complete transaction effect.